yurixahri/LiliumFS/README.md

 ### virtual
 A list of virtual root, each virtual root has 2 types of permissions: See and Download, and each can has it own files and folders list.

-*Side note: Because i reserved "/ __ /" for api, if you name your source or virtual root "__", it will be skip and just call the api.*
+*Side note: Because i reserved /__/, /_app/, /_static/ for api, if you name your source or virtual directory like one of them, it will be skip and just call the api.*

 # How to build
 To build this project, please install msys2 and get the lasted [mingw-w64-x86_64-qt6-base](https://packages.msys2.org/packages/mingw-w64-x86_64-qt6-base) and [mingw-w64-x86_64-qt6-static](https://packages.msys2.org/packages/mingw-w64-x86_64-qt6-static), this is a static build project.